crownz/kayak-coding-in-the-dark/README.md

 ## Introduction

-### The main purpose of this challange is to recreate the given page design without the usage of a modern text editor, html/css documentation or code preview.
+### The main purpose of this challenge is to recreate the given page design without the usage of a modern text editor, html/css documentation or code preview.

 ## Rulles
 * You have 15 minutes to achieve your best result.